-- RGB SCART: The SCART connector was an amazing analogue standard used in Europe, and it made it's way over to Australia on some higher end CRT televisions.
-With full separation of the vidoe and audio signals, you will get the very best picture possible from an RGB SCART connection, which is supported on both the Mega Drive MK1 and MK2 consoles.
+- RGB SCART: The SCART connector was an amazing analog standard used in Europe, and it made it's way over to Australia on some higher end CRT televisions.
+With full separation of the video and audio signals, you will get the very best picture possible from an RGB SCART connection, which is supported on both the Mega Drive MK1 and MK2 consoles.

 A special note for Audio Support